valarnet/valarnet-blog/posts/nat-virtual-Interface-and-vrfs.md

 *ICMP: dst (192.168.12.2) host unreachable sent to 3.3.3.3 *ICMP: dst (192.168.12.2) host unreachable sent to 3.3.3.3
 ```
-The global routing table on R1 remains unchanged as before
+The global routing table on R1 remains unchanged as before in the plain routing step.
 ```
 R1#sh ip route
 ~